NHOrus/srwq-compilation/episode-37.md

 "Already?"
 Ryoma scratches his head, "But we just translated in, how could anyone in a Type-4 universe find us this fast??"

 Kojiko grimaces.
-"Maybe its not a Type-4 anymore...Maybe thats whats causing the storms...Patching it through!"
+"Maybe its not a Type-4 anymore...
+Maybe thats whats causing the storms...
+Patching it through!"

-The four-eyed mask regards the DiNale's bridge and the three young people.
-Greetings, travellers, and welcome to our universe!
+The four-eyed mask regards the DiNale's bridge and the three young people. *Greetings, travellers, and welcome to our universe!
 I apologise for the intrusion, but I happened to be in the area while testing one of my Crossgate Transciever devices, and I noticed you translating out of the aether.
-I couldn't pass up an oppurtunity to meet genuine Timedivers.
+I couldn't pass up an oppurtunity to meet genuine Timedivers.*
-Sciencegar Sciencebolt Sat 06 Mar 2010 01:17:51 No.4647760 Report
-Quoted By: >>4647767 >>4647769 >>4647771 >>4647772 >>4647780 >>4647788 >>4647796 >>4647797 >>4647872

 Amuro looks up at the viewscreen.
 "Who are you?
 What do you want with us?"

-My name is Euzeth Gozzo, and I'm a man with many problems.
+*My name is Euzeth Gozzo, and I'm a man with many problems.
 You see, my species recently met with misfortune, and an incompetent relative of mine has been placed in charge of the survivors.
 He intends to ally himself with a race of alien conquerors, who are invading the planet known as Earth.
 Unwittingly, he is dooming our species to servitude under the yoke of these monstrosities, and I cannot in good conscious let him do so.
-But, to end his foolish way, I'll need allies, go-betweens between the people of Earth and myself, and world-wise individuals like yourselves might be just who I require.
+But, to end his foolish way, I'll need allies, go-betweens between the people of Earth and myself, and world-wise individuals like yourselves might be just who I require.*

 Ryo raises an eyebrow.
 "So you're offering us a job, then?
 Whats the payment?"

-My dear fellow, once my people are saved, you may have the pick of this universes greatest artefacts.
-Whatever you can fit into your cargo holds, is yours for the taking.
+*My dear fellow, once my people are saved, you may have the pick of this universes greatest artefacts.
+Whatever you can fit into your cargo holds, is yours for the taking.*

 Ryoma grins.
 "Now that's an offer we Treasure Snipers can appreciate..."